shahoob/arcadia-index/docs/src/run-standard.md

 ### 1. Environment Configuration

-Navigate to the frontend directory and configure it:
+Navigate to the backend directory and configure it:

 ```bash
 cd backend/api